ashishkumarvit/Complete-Ruby-on-Rails-Course-Udemy/README.md

 # README

-Learning ruby and rails from scratch.
+Learning Ruby on Rails from scratch.

 Things you may want to cover: